FudaWiki/fudawiki-files/hanafuda.md

 |12|December|![Icon for month 12](/hanafuda/icons/monthicon_12.png =50x)|[Paulownia](/en/hanafuda/suits/paulownia)|![120.svg](/sheldonchen-cards/120.svg#hanafuda-card =80x)|-|-|![121.svg](/sheldonchen-cards/121.svg#hanafuda-card =80x)![122.svg](/sheldonchen-cards/122.svg#hanafuda-card =80x)![123.svg](/sheldonchen-cards/123.svg#hanafuda-card =80x)|

 ## Suits
-As described above, there are usually 12 suits in a hanafuda deck, each visually represented by a plant or flower on the face of the card.
+As described above, there are usually 12 suits in a hanafuda deck, each visually represented by **a plant or flower** on the face of the card *(see composition chart above)*.

 These suits represent the 12 months of the year; more specifically, the 12 **month numbers**.
 This means that by remembering which plant represents which month, a hanafuda deck could be used as if there were numbers on the cards.
-This is especially useful for playing Sequence and Showdown games.
+This is especially required when playing Sequence and Showdown games.

 Depending on the type of game used, and the region the game was played in, the [sequence of the months](/en/hanafuda/suits#arrangement-of-suits) could differ.

+## Types
+In addition to the suits, hanafuda decks are categorized by their types, which are denoted by various animals and objects on the card that are not a plant/flower.

+Typically, there are 4 types of cards:
+- **Chaff** [カス, *kasu*] - Also known as Junks, Dregs, Plains, Basics, etc. They are so named because they are typically the **lowest scoring cards** in the deck, usually worth only **1 point** per card, or even none.
+They are visually characterized by having **no other things** on the face of the cards **except for the plant/flower**.

+> An exception to this is the Chaff of [Willow](/en/hanafuda/suits/willow), which depicts a thunderstorm instead of willows, and is colored red and black.
+This card, called the **Lightning** card, is used as a **wild card** in some games.
+{.is-info}

+- **Ribbons** [短冊, *tanzaku*] - Also known as Scrolls, Slips, Strips, or simply Tanzaku.
+Visually represented by a **strip of paper called tanzaku** on the face of the cards, which come in 3 variants: Red with writing on them, Red without writing on them, and Blue (which is usually colored purple or black).
+They are typically the second least scoring cards in the deck, usually worth **5 points** per card.

+- **Animals** [たね, *tane*, possibly meaning 'subject'] - Also called Seeds or Tens [十, *tou*].
+Visually represented by an **animal, or object** on the face of the cards.
+They are typically the second highest scoring cards in the deck, usually worth **10 points** per card.

+- **Brights** [光, *hikari*] - Also called Lights.
+Characterized by being the **highest scoring cards** in the deck, usually worth **20 points** per card.
+They are visually indistinguishable from Animals, and they vary between different games.
+The standard assignment of brights are the ones used in [Hachi-hachi](/en/hanafuda/games/hachi-hachi), and there are 5 of them: The **Crane**, the **Curtain**, the **Full Moon**, the **Rainman**, and the **Phoenix**.

 # See Also
 - [Kabufuda](/en/kabufuda)